 Before starting any project, homeowners are faced with many difficult decisions.
 One of them is to choose what kind of contract to enter into with the contractor.
 Fixed-price and time and material (T&M) agreements have both their strengths and weaknesses, depending on the job’s scope of work.
 Understanding those will help you choose what is right for yours.

-- Predictability: The agreed fixed price protects the homeowner from incidentals and liability during the project.
+- Predictability: The agreed fixed price protects the homeowner from delays, incidentals and liability during the project.

 - Collaboration: This arrangement generally fosters a higher degree of collaboration, as the contractor protects his or her margins through tight project management to ensure scope compliance.

-- Clear scope of work: A written quote should crearly estate line by line the jobs to be performed as well as the timeline.
+- Clear scope of work: A written quote should clearly state line by line the jobs to be performed as well as the timeline.
 Any discrepancy can be discussed before finalizing the contract.

 - Closed book: A fixed price contract is generally a closed-book arrangement, so the contractor does not have to report a detailed cost breakup of labor and materials to the owner.

-- Lack of flexibility: Owners must understand that the lump-sum nature is fairly inflexible; they are responsible for any unforeseen changes initiate them by them, or that are beyond the contractor’s control.
+- Lack of flexibility: Owners must understand that the lump-sum nature is fairly inflexible; they are responsible for any unforeseen changes initiated by them, or that are beyond the contractor’s control.

 - Reimbursement is not an option: If the contractor completes the project under the fixed total cost, then the contractor keeps the difference, making an extra profit.

-- Scope of work created on the go: For whatever reason, if the homeowner cannot initially define or detail the scope of work, a T&M agreement will allow him or her to develop as the work is completed.
+- Design on the go: For whatever reason, if the homeowner cannot initially define the scope of work, a T&M agreement will allow him or her to develop it as the work is completed.

-- Flexibility: For fast-tracked projects, the cost-plus contract allows an owner to have more flexibility to change scope, designs, and materials as the project proceeds.
+- Flexibility: For fast-tracked projects, T&M contracts allow an owner to have more flexibility to change scope, designs, and materials as the project proceeds.

 - Urgency: If you need an emergency repair, you probably want to hire someone that can show up right away and take care of the problem.
 Although they can give a rough estimate at the beginning, things can rapidly change as they proceed with the work.